David Nelson (wide receiver): Personal life

 Nelson made national headlines in 2011 as a member of the Bills when they played the Dallas Cowboys, as his girlfriend at the time, Kelsi Reich, was a cheerleader for the Cowboys.
 He promised to do "something special" for her if he scored a touchdown in the game.
 After catching a touchdown pass from Ryan Fitzpatrick, Nelson jogged along the sidelines until he found Reich.
 They embraced and he gave her the scoring ball.

 Nelson married Madison Sadri of Charlotte, North Carolina on June 9, 2017.
-They have 3 children, Easton John, born April 2018, Noah Ally, born October 2019, and Navy Reign, born December 2022.
+They have 4 children, Easton John, born April 2018, Noah Ally, born October 2019, Navy Reign, born December 2022 and Haven, born October 2024.

 Nelson and his brothers have started a non-profit organization, I'mME, that focuses on ending the orphan cycle.
 They were inspired by a trip to Haiti in 2012.